 Breathing Therapy in Sioux Falls

 Breathing occurs through respiration, a process that allows gas exchange to occur between your body and the outside world.
 Carbon dioxide leaves your body in exchange for oxygen to enter, along with other nutrients within an air molecule.
 Your body strives to have an adequate amount of oxygen at any given time.
-How the body uses the oxygen is the real question.
+How the body uses oxygen is the real question.

 The average individual will have adequate percentage of oxygen within their body (anywhere between 95-98%).
 However, where that oxygen is located can determine how your body is functioning.
 What these numbers don’t look at is the amount of oxygen reaching your tissues, such as your muscles or organs.
 This is where a trained physical therapist comes in to assist.

-Who may benefit from Just Breathe?
+Who may benefit from breathing therapy?

 - Chronic pain

 - A history of using tobacco products or e-cigarettes

 Additionally, breathing therapy can help athletes wanting to better their performance and individuals just looking to better their breathing – safely and effectively.

 Do you find that you are anxious, have had unexplainable pain for a long time, or just plain have a difficult time breathing?
 Feel how you are breathing.
 Do you find your chest or shoulders rising rather than your lower rib cage and belly moving.
 Are a mouth breather or a nose breather?
 This is where physical therapy can intervene and improve your breathing.
 This can be taught by skilled, trained physical therapists that can teach you and your body to breathe properly.
 We use a Capno Trainer to assess your carbon dioxide levels.
 There are multiple breathing techniques we will tailor to your specific needs.
 Most will need to learn to breathe through their nose, slow their breathing and work on breathing deeper within their lungs while not using their chest.